 You can set the control's sort property to TRUE to ensure that the items in the list are always arranged in ascending sort order.

-Adding pictures to DropDownPicture ListBox controls In the painter Use the Pictures and Items property pages for the control to add pictures.
+Adding pictures to DropDownPicture ListBox controls

+Use the Pictures and Items property pages for the control to add pictures.

 To add pictures to a DropDownPictureListBox: